Skip to main content

 See the OperationOrderSaveInput type for all available options.

-Once created, the work order appears on the shop floor and operators can begin building.
+Once created, the operation order's work orders appear on the shop floor and operators can begin building.

 What are completions?
-When an operator finishes building a product on the shop floor, Pico generates a completion event containing:
+When the ordered product or process finishes on the shop floor (its work orders are done), Pico generates a completion event containing:

 Why subscribe?
 Your ERP needs to know when products are completed so it can: